Statutes of Apimondia

 Preconditions for election are specific skills to fulfil the duties of the position and a personal commitment to do so.

-Candidatures for vacant positions, duly supported with a presentation letter and a detailed curriculum vitae, can be submitted to the General Secretariat office by the Members or the Executive Council up to two weeks prior to the General Assembly, where the elections for vacant positions will take place.
+Candidatures for vacant positions, duly supported with a presentation letter and a detailed curriculum vitae, can be submitted by the Members or the Executive Council and must reach the General Secretariat office at least three months prior to the date of the first session of the General Assembly, where the elections for vacant positions will take place.

 The members of the Executive Council shall exercise their functions in an honorary capacity.
 Compensation and payment of travel costs may be paid if funding allows.